byReqz/netdiscover-docker/README.md

 - title // sets tab title (def. netdiscover-docker)
 - passive // only listen but dont send requests

+# note
+if you intend on permanently running the container, i would recommend using the passive option, as most consumer switches will fill their arp cache very quickly

 # docker compose
 ```yaml
 version: '2.3'